 Addressing these issues and best practices to overcome them, the National Comprehensive Cancer Network® (NCCN®) hosted a Patient Advocacy Summit in Washington, D.C., on Dec.
 10. Focused on advocating for equity in cancer care, the summit brought together patients, healthcare providers, industry partners and patient advocacy organizations.

 The summit covered case studies and included presentations and panel discussions.
 One such panel discussion featured Cassadie Moravek, associate director of clinical initiatives at the Pancreatic Cancer Action Network (PanCAN).

 “Advances in treatment and research mean little if we can’t bring them to as many pancreatic cancer patients and their families as possible,” Moravek said.

 “It is imperative for us, along with other members of the healthcare industry, to work together to solve barriers delaying or stopping patients from getting the care they need.”

 Moravek continued, “Socioeconomic factors play a major role in a patient’s ability to access quality cancer care for pancreatic cancer, including access to resources and clinical trials.
-PanCAN strives to overcome these barriers and support pancreatic cancer patients through our Patient Central call center, where Patient Central Associates provide free, personalized information tailored to each patient’s needs and concerns.”
+PanCAN strives to overcome these barriers and support pancreatic cancer patients through our PanCAN Patient Services, where Case Managers provide free, personalized information tailored to each patient’s needs and concerns.”